pcoet/golang-patterns/docs/tutorials/new_project.md

 ## Create a module

-A Go [module](https://go.dev/ref/mod#glos-module) is a collection of packages that can be released and distributed together in versions.
+A Go [module](https://go.dev/ref/mod#glos-module) is a collection of packages that can be released and distributed together.

 To get started with a new project, create a Go module: